Maximising reach and developing potential

-- Our ‘Virtual World Café Session’ will allow delegates to discuss various themes and topics in smaller groups.
-This session will be facilitated by a member of the Advance HE team
+- Our ‘Virtual World Café Session’ will allowed delegates to discuss various themes and topics in smaller groups.
+This session was facilitated by a member of the Advance HE team

-- the virtual chat facility will allow delegates from across the world to engage with each other, contact Advance HE and post questions for the presenters ahead of the Q&A sessions
+- the virtual chat facility will allowed delegates from across the world to engage with each other, contact Advance HE and post questions for the presenters ahead of the Q&A sessions

-- delegates can choose to drop in and out of the conference live stream at their leisure and a recording of the session will be sent to delegates after the event
+- delegates had the ability to drop in and out of the conference live stream at their leisure and a recording of the session will be sent to delegates after the event

-- as well as drawing from practitioner experience from across the UK, this year's conference will also feature presentations and insights from Australia and Germany.
+- as well as drawing from practitioner experience from across the UK, this year's conference also featured presentations and insights from Australia and Germany.

 Dr Paul Redmond